Datavault-UK/automate-dv/src/dbtvault-dev/docs/gettingstarted.md

 ## Setting up sources

 We will be using the ```source``` feature of dbt extensively throughout the documentation to make access to source data much easier, cleaner and more modular.
-The main advantage of this is that sources are then included in dbt dependency graphs.

-We have provided an example below which shows a configuration similar to that used for the examples in our documentation, however this feature is documented extensively in [the documentation for dbt itself](https://docs.getdbt.com/docs/using-sources).
+We have provided an example below which shows a configuration similar to that used for the examples in our documentation, however this feature is documented extensively in [the documentation for dbt](https://docs.getdbt.com/docs/using-sources).

 After reading the above documentation, we recommend that you place the ```schema.yml``` file you create for your sources, in the root of your ```models``` folder, however you can place it where needed for your specific project and models.